syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 N> While using both user and owner passwords, please specify different user and owner password while encrypting the PDF document for better security.

-You can protect the PDF document from printing, editing, copying with the owner password by using the following code snippet.
+You can protect the PDF document from printing, editing, copying with the [OwnerPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~OwnerPassword.html) by using the following code snippet.

 {% tabs %}